 Following in Getty's footsteps, Nelson Hunt also tried to strike it rich in the Middle East.
 His first two oil leases, in Saudi Arabia and Pakistan, were huge disappointments that wiped out a lot of money and produced zero oil.

 The third investment turned out differently.
 With the count at 0 and 2, in 1961 Nelson jumped from the Middle East to Africa and made a large bet in Libya.
 There he struck black gold on an enormous scale.
 He wound up discovering the Sarir oil deposits which to this day is the largest oil field in North Africa.
-You can see the Sarir fields in the mid-right of this map:

 The Sarir oil fields made Nelson enormously wealthy.
 The discovery produced billions of dollars of revenue for Hunt International Petroleum for over a decade.
 The bonanza came to an abrupt halt when a little known future-dictator named Muammar Gaddafi came to power in 1973.
 Muammar Gaddafi quickly seized control of all of the Hunt International Petroleum's assets and nationalized the Sarir deposits.
 Over the next four decades, Gaddafi would use Sarir to stash a personal fortune that some experts estimated peaked at over $200 billion.

 Undeterred from the loss, Nelson Hunt used his fortune to invest in new international oil ventures, vast parcels of real estate, pipe lines and more.
 His brother, Lamar Hunt, who also became very wealthy thanks to Sarir, founded the American Football League and the modern-day Kansas City Chiefs.
 Lamar Hunt's family still owns the Chiefs today.